Asymptotic utility of spectral anonymization: Introduction

 While permuting is possibly the most direct form of perturbation one can apply in the spectral basis, it is not the only option, and as our first main contribution, we propose two novel forms of SA, called $\mathcal{J}$-spectral anonymization and $\mathcal{O}$-spectral anonymization.
 The original SA defined in \eqref{eq:p_sa} will in the sequel be denoted as $\mathcal{P}$-SA, to distinguish it from these variants.
 In $\mathcal{J}$-SA, the transformation matrices used to perturb $U_n$ are drawn uniformly from the set $\mathcal{J}_n$ of all $n \times n$ sign-change matrices (diagonal matrices with diagonal elements $\pm 1$) and in $\mathcal{O}$-SA these matrices are drawn from the Haar uniform distribution on the set $\mathcal{O}_n$ of all $n \times n$ orthogonal matrices \cite{stewart1980efficient}.
 The resulting spectral anonymizations of $X_n$ are denoted by $X_{n, \mathcal{J}}$ and $X_{n, \mathcal{O}}$, respectively.
 Figure \ref{fig:demo} illustrates the effect of the three perturbations in a simple bivariate scenario.

 As our second main contribution, we investigate the earlier observation, stated also by Lasko and Vinterbo \cite{lasko2009spectral}, that $\mathcal{P}$-SA approximately preserves the means, variances, covariances, and linear correlations of the original data $X_n$.
-In this work, we quantify this statement in an asymptotic framework, working, for simplicity, under the assumption that the rows of $X_n$ are sampled i.i.d. from the normal distribution $\mathcal{N}_p(\mu, \Sigma)$ for some fixed $\mu \in \mathbb{R}^p$ and positive definite covariance matrix $\Sigma$.
+In this work, we quantify this statement in an asymptotic framework. {While SA itself makes no distributional assumptions and is applicable to any continuous data, we derive our results, for simplicity, under the assumption that the rows of $X_n$ are sampled i.i.d. from the normal distribution $\mathcal{N}_p(\mu, \Sigma)$ for some fixed $\mu \in \mathbb{R}^p$ and positive definite covariance matrix $\Sigma$.
 Extensions to other distributional assumptions are investigated through simulations in Section \ref{sec:simu} and discussed further in Section \ref{sec:conclusion}.
 As the multivariate normal distribution is entirely determined by its means and covariances, evaluating the resemblance of anonymized data with respect to these moments is equivalent to assessing general data utility in the present scenario.

 As our third main contribution, we conduct a simulation study that investigates how well the three forms of SA preserve utility and privacy under a wide range of data scenarios and sample sizes.
 We are not aware of an equally extensive benchmarking study having been carried out for the original SA of \cite{lasko2009spectral}, although \cite{kundu2019privacy} compared the prediction utility of SA to that of a private Bayesian factor model.
 Also, closely related to this, \cite{calvino2017fa} conducted a simulation study assessing utility loss when anonymizing data using another form of spectral anonymization based on factor analysis and principal component analysis.